MicrosoftDocs/WindowsCommunityToolkitDocs/docs/developer-tools/AlignmentGrid.md

 | LineBrush | Brush | Gets or sets line Brush |
 | VerticalStep | double | Gets or sets the step to use vertically |

-## Sample Code
+## Sample Project

 [AlignmentGrid Sample Page Source](https://github.com/Microsoft/WindowsCommunityToolkit//tree/master/Microsoft.Toolkit.Uwp.SampleApp/SamplePages/AlignmentGrid).
-You can see this in action in [Windows Community Toolkit Sample App](https://www.microsoft.com/store/apps/9NBLGGH4TLCQ).
+You can [see this in action](uwpct://Controls?sample=AlignmentGrid) in the [Windows Community Toolkit Sample App](http://aka.ms/uwptoolkitapp).

 ## Requirements